AFRICA

 Additionally, the Treasurer must be reasonably satisfied that the national security risk posed by the change of the business, structure or organisation or activities could not have been reasonably foreseen (or was only a remote possibility previously), or the material change alters the nature of the security risk posed previously, or that the false or misleading statement or omission directly relates to a national security risk.
 Finally, the Treasurer must be satisfied that exercising the last resort power is reasonably necessary to eliminate or reduce the relevant national security risks.

-In addition to obligations to notify FIRB and obtain approval before undertaking various actions, foreign persons are also required in certain circumstances to submit a "register notice" after taking a relevant action, to enable the Registrar to update the Register of Foreign Ownership.
+In addition to obligations to notify FIRB and obtain approval before undertaking various actions, foreign persons are also required in certain circumstances to submit a "register notice" after taking a relevant action, to enable the Registrar to update the Register of Foreign Ownership of Australian Assets.
 A register notice is submitted via the Australia Tax Office (ATO)'s website.
 In some circumstances, a register notice must be submitted after taking a relevant action even if there is no obligation to notify FIRB or obtain approval from the Treasurer before the action is taken.
 In general, foreign investors will need to submit a register notice within 30 days after they acquire or dispose of an interest or there is a change of at least 5% in the interest in an entity.

 7) Are any parts of the territory exempted or covered by particular regulation?